Skip to content

 • HandoffMemoryProvider — Injects handoff context (summary, reason) into the receiving agent's prompt

-• ConversationPipeline — Syntactic sugar for sequential workflows with optional loops (can_return_to)
+• ConversationPipeline — Lower-level API for complex workflows with loops (can_return_to) and custom stages

-See the Orchestration guide for details on state management, routing rules, and handoff configuration.
+See the Orchestration guide for strategies, state management, routing rules, and handoff configuration.

 Agent Delegation